ogrok/goexpend/README.md

     * `-d` - description
     * `-n` - name
     * `-r` - realized amount
-    * `mutable` and `recurrence` characteristics cannot be modified.
+    * `immutable` and `recurrence` characteristics cannot be modified.
 To edit these, delete and recreate the budget item
     * all edits affect current month and future months
 * `goex accrue` - accrue additional amount of budget item (passed by id) for the current month, e.g. `goex accrue 4 -a 10.83`
     * does not affect future months